 The proposed remix comprises a suitable form of development in terms of siting, design, layout, and can be served by suitable infrastructure (either existing or proposed as part of this proposal or the original consent for the housing development).
-It therefore complies with relevant policies of the MLDP 2020.
+Although the parking arrangement is not fully compliant with policies DP1 and PP1, it is an acceptable departure from these policies in light of the context of the site, within a consented scheme and represents an improved layout over that already consented for this site.
 Approval is therefore recommended subject to conditions, but consent should be held until the developer has entered into a varied legal agreement of that in place under planning permission 18/01142/APP to secure developer obligations.